comboshreddies/kubectl-line/README.md

 and {{kind}} will be matched.

-If you want to explicitly use some field you can use some of {{ }} tags, explained in the section below.
+If you want to explicitly use some named column field (kubectl output of previous pipe section) you can use some of {{ }} tags, explained in the section below.